Skip navigation

 Normal Function

-Both versions of succinate-CoA ligase play a critical role in mitochondria, which are structures inside cells that convert the energy from food into a form that cells can use.
-Within mitochondria, these enzymes are likely involved in a series of chemical reactions known as the citric acid cycle or Krebs cycle.
-These reactions allow cells to use oxygen and generate energy.
+Both versions of succinyl-CoA ligase play an important role in mitochondria, which are the energy-producing centers inside the cell.
+These enzymes are involved in a series of chemical reactions known as the citric acid cycle (or Krebs cycle).
+These reactions allow cells to use oxygen and produce energy.

 Health Conditions Related to Genetic Changes